How One Creator Stitched 40 Carousel Slides Weekly in 1 Tab

 Eight weeks after switching her stitching workflow onto Playyy's canvas, the production numbers were clear and the engagement numbers were starting to move.

-- Course-launch sprint duration: 32 slides produced in 4 working days, down from 11.
+- Course-launch sprint duration: 32 slides produced in four working days rather than spread over a fortnight.

-- Course revenue (spring launch vs. previous): up 38% on the same audience size, which Hana credits partly to volume — she ran three carousel sequences instead of one — and partly to the visual consistency the recolor and restyle functions enforced.
+- Course revenue (spring launch vs. previous): up on the same audience size, which Jordan credits partly to volume — she ran three carousel sequences instead of one — and partly to the visual consistency the recolor and restyle functions enforced.

 For sizing every slide and story asset correctly, see Social Media Image Sizes for 2026.